public-key-cryptography/public-key-editor/README.md

 	because it may include a time stamp.)

+	The Editor.jar file will save around 2 to 6 seconds each time the program is executed depending on the speed of the processor or computer.
+Even on a laptop computer it only takes about 3 seconds to start the program except for very slow processors that could take up to 10 seconds.

+	If you delete the compiled classes directory using rm -r -f EditorClassFiles, the Editor .jar file will still execute because the classes were loaded into the file.
+The class files are only required to create a jar file, not to run the file (unless the jar file is created to use the directory by specifying the class path in the manifest but then the jar file would only work on the computer on which the code was compiled).

+	Note that the cd command can be omitted because it just changes the directory to the home directory.
+This is useful if the next command contains a relative path name or path that doesn't start with a slash /, but it is redundant to use cd if the next command has an absolute path name because then it doesn't do anything.

+	The path name /usr/jdk/jdk-20.0.1/bin/java can be replaced by the file name java if the terminal knows where to find the java command.
+The path name is included because some users may be running a live version of Linux.

+	Running the jar file

-	Then the jar file can be run using the command
+	The jar file can be run using the command

-	cd; /usr/jdk/jdk-18/bin/java -jar Editor.jar (text) for the text editor, or
+	cd; /usr/jdk/jdk-20.0.1/bin/java -jar Editor.jar (text) for the text editor, or

-	cd; /usr/jdk/jdk-18/bin/java -jar Editor.jar mail
+	cd; /usr/jdk/jdk-20.0.1/bin/java -jar Editor.jar mail
-	cd; /usr/jdk/jdk-18/bin/java -jar Editor.jar table
+	cd; /usr/jdk/jdk-20.0.1/bin/java -jar Editor.jar table
-	cd; /usr/jdk/jdk-18/bin/java -jar Editor.jar image
+	cd; /usr/jdk/jdk-20.0.1/bin/java -jar Editor.jar image

-	for the email client, spreadsheet, or image viewer, and the file will be executed immediately because the jar file contains the compiled classes or executable byte code instead of the source code.
+	for the email client, table editor, or image viewer, and the file will be executed immediately because the jar file contains the compiled classes or executable byte code instead of the source code.
 The java virtual machine will convert the byte code to the user's binary machine code depending on the user's computer or processor